-Cherry Hill Mortgage Investment Corporation (together with its consolidated subsidiaries, the "Company", "CHMI", "we" or "our company") was organized in the state of Maryland on October 31, 2012 to invest in residential mortgage assets in the United States.
-Under the Company's charter, at December 31, 2012, CHMI was authorized to issue 1,000 shares of common stock.
+Cherry Hill Mortgage Investment Corporation (together with its consolidated subsidiaries, the "Company") was organized in the state of Maryland on October 31, 2012 to invest in residential mortgage assets in the United States.
+Under the Company's charter, at December 31, 2012, the Company was authorized to issue 1,000 shares of common stock.
 On June 6, 2013, the Company amended and restated its charter and increased its authorized capitalization.
-Accordingly, at March 31, 2014 and December 31, 2013, the Company was authorized to issue up to 500,000,000 shares of common stock and 100,000,000 shares of preferred stock, each with a par value of \$0.01 per share.
-CHMI commenced operations on or about October 9, 2013.
+Accordingly, at June 30, 2014 and December 31, 2013, the Company was authorized to issue up to 500,000,000 shares of common stock and 100,000,000 shares of preferred stock, each with a par value of \$0.01 per share.

-The accompanying consolidated financial statements include the accounts of the Company's subsidiaries, Cherry Hill Operating Partnership LP, Cherry Hill QRS I, LLC, Cherry Hill QRS II, LLC and CHMI Solutions, LLC (formerly, Cherry Hill TRS, LLC).
+The accompanying unaudited consolidated financial statements include the accounts of the Company's subsidiaries, Cherry Hill Operating Partnership LP, Cherry Hill QRS I, LLC, Cherry Hill QRS II, LLC, CHMI Insurance Company, LLC and CHMI Solutions, Inc. (formerly, CHMI Solutions, LLC).

-On October 9, 2013, the Company completed an initial public offering (the "IPO") of 6,500,000 shares of common stock and a concurrent private placement of 1,000,000 shares of common stock.
+On October 9, 2013, the Company completed an IPO of 6,500,000 shares of common stock and a concurrent private placement of 1,000,000 shares of common stock.
 The IPO and concurrent private placement resulted in the sale of 7,500,000 shares of common stock, at a price per share of \$20.00.
 The net proceeds to the Company from the IPO and the concurrent private placement were approximately \$148.1 million, after deducting offering-related expenses payable by the Company.
 The Company did not conduct any activity prior to the IPO and the concurrent private placement.
 Substantially all of the net proceeds from the IPO and the concurrent private placement were used to invest in excess mortgage servicing rights on residential mortgage loans ("Excess MSRs") and residential mortgage-backed securities ("RMBS" or "securities"), the payment of principal and interest on which is guaranteed by a U.S. Government agency or a U.S. government sponsored enterprise ("Agency RMBS").